How To Prevent A Hoze Nozzle From Getting Stuck

 Avoid using aluminum and brass parts together as they will eventually fuse together.

-Keep Your Hose Nozzle Clean
+Keep Your Spray Gun Clean

 To clean your hose nozzle, disconnect it from the spigot and rinse it with warm water.
 You can also use a mild detergent and a soft-bristled brush to scrub away any stubborn dirt or debris.

-Lubricate the Hose Nozzle
+Lubricate The Hose Threads

 But don’t apply petroleum jelly to plastic nozzles or parts as it can gradually dissolve them.